1. What is Jurisprudence

 Function of Jurisprudence

 The core function of jurisprudence is to study the origin of law; From where a particular law has developed and traces back its origin as to how that law has contributed towards society.
 The matters related to birth, marriages, death, succession, etc., are equally controlled through laws.
-As a result, jurisprudence has a lot of application in civil life.
+As a result, jurisprudence has a lot of applications in civil life.

 Nature of Jurisprudence